Parabolic Category O in Complex Rank via Fock Space Tensor Product Categorifications: Introduction

+Our main result is a proof of Conjecture \ref{introconj:structural} under some conceptually illuminating combinatorial conditions.
+The validity of Conjecture \ref{introconj:structural} in these cases lends credence to the idea that the structure of $\ots$ is tied to the geometry of the parameter space $\scr{X}_{n}$.
+When $n = 2$, i.e., for a ``maximal parabolic," any facet containing a point $(\bt,\bs)$ with $t_1,t_2 \not \in \ZZ$ satisfies the aforementioned conditions, so our proof establishes Conjecture \ref{introconj:structural} unconditionally then.

-We develop a framework for studying highest weight representations in complex rank using categorical actions of $\fsl_{\ZZ}$.
-More precisely, we axiomatize the notion of a categorification of an external tensor product of $\fsl_{\ZZ}$-representations given by a tensor product of highest weight and lowest weight Fock spaces.
-This definition extends Losev and Webster's definition of a tensor product categorification from \cite{losev_webster} and incorporates highest weight categories that are unions of upper finite highest weight categories in the terminology of \cite{brundan_stroppel_semiinfinite}.
+The main tool is the theory of type A categorical actions.
+We axiomatize the notion of a categorification of an external tensor product of $\fsl_{\ZZ}$-representations given by a tensor product of highest weight and lowest weight Fock spaces (Definition \ref{defn:multi_fock}).
+This definition extends Losev and Webster's definition of a tensor product categorification from \cite{losev_webster} and incorporates highest weight categories that are unions of upper finite highest weight categories.
 The presence of both highest and lowest weight factors differentiates our complex rank setting from previous work.

-We prove that, under suitable assumptions on the orderings of the highest and lowest weight factors, the aforementioned external tensor product categorifications are essentially unique.
-Our proof of this uniqueness result extends the proof of Losev and Webster in \textit{loc. cit.} The poset underlying our categorification is a product of lower and upper finite posets, so Losev and Webster's approach, built on a Soergel-esque paradigm of understanding projectives under a quotient functor, does not readily generalize to our setting.
-Instead, we produce a compatible standardly stratified structure and study the corresponding tilting objects.
+Under suitable assumptions on the ordering of the highest and lowest weight factors, we prove that our tensor product categorifications are essentially unique (Theorem \ref{thm:mixed_admissible_uniqueness}).
+Our proof extends the approach of Losev and Webster in \textit{loc. cit.} The posets underlying our categories are products of lower and upper finite posets, so their proof, built on a Soergel-esque paradigm of understanding projectives under a quotient functor, does not readily generalize here.
+Instead, we study tilting objects with respect to a compatible standardly stratified structure.

-We prove that the parabolic categories $\extots$ have the natural structure of Fock space tensor product categorifications.
-Using the uniqueness theorem for these categorifications along with an explicit construction in terms of stable limits of classical parabolic categories $\cO$, we obtain multiplicity formulas for simple objects in Verma modules under some combinatorial conditions on the parameters $\bt$ and $\bs$.
-In particular, when $n = 2$ and $t_1,t_2 \not \in \ZZ$, we can completely and explicitly describe the structure of $\extots$ in terms of classical representation theory.
+In turn, we establish complex rank interpolations of classical representation theoretic results, e.g., the Jantzen determinant formula (Theorem \ref{thm:jantzen_determinant}) and sum formula (Theorem \ref{thm:jantzen_sum}), to prove that the categories $\extots$ have the natural structure of Fock space tensor product categorifications (Theorem \ref{thm:ots_mftpc}).
+Using our uniqueness theorem along with an explicit construction in terms of stable limits of classical parabolic categories $\cO$ (Theorem \ref{thm:construct_mftp}), we obtain a proof of Conjecture \ref{introconj:structural} in the admissible case.

-In particular, our uniqueness theorem also yields a proof of Conjecture \ref{introconj:structural} in the admissible case.
-As an application, we obtain some stability results in modular representation theory.